GT3CH1/sprite-editor/README.md

   `git checkout <branch-name>`

 ## Other important information
-  Do not push directly to main.
+  - Do not push directly to main.
 At all, please.
+  - Please run this command: `git config --global core.autocrlf true` it will prevent line endings screwing everything.